pablo-meier/Pablog/posts/2013-09-17-bioshock-infinite.md

 own ass more than a few times, and while he was less bothered by it, I just threw up my arms and felt that I'd wasted a ton of hours on a lost opportunity.

-### Regarding some reactions to elements in the game.
+<h3 id="regarding-some-reactions-to-elements-in-the-game">Regarding some reactions to elements in the game.</h3>

 Zero Punctuation actually echoes a common complaint that I've heard about the game, especially from my Caucasian friends: Comstock and his subjects are